 Imagine throwing an illicit rager in your grandmother’s creaky old house.
 That’s what it’s like to eat dinner at Mari Vanna in Flatiron.
 This Russian party restaurant is fully armed with doilies, hundreds of framed photographs on the walls, and cushions on the seat of every chair.
 But even though your bill will come in a floral coin purse, the rest of the meal will feel like it could have happened in a Russian club.
 A swing hangs from the ceiling, trays of caviar and infused vodka shots flow steadily from the kitchen, and an accordionist is always present.

-The Upper West Side has places to celebrate a 50th birthday with someone who has multiple mink coats, and places to chest bump after beating 21-year-olds in beer pong.
-But when you just want a place to drink margaritas, eat tacos, and talk at a normal volume, head to Playa Betty’s.
+The Upper West Side has places to celebrate a birthday with someone who has multiple mink coats, and places to chest bump after beating 21-year-olds in beer pong.
+But when you’d rather drink margaritas, eat California-style tacos, and talk at a comfortable volume, head to Playa Betty’s.
 Pack your table with snacks (like warm chips with queso and the tater tot nachos) to proactively balance out whatever’s happening after dinner.

-Kang Ho Dong Baekjeong does some excellent Korean BBQ.
-Waiters roam through the large space, cooking meat for groups on the grills in front of them, and energy levels at this K-Town spot are always high.
-Waits can be long, but if you’d rather not deal with that, try to book the private room upstairs.
+Kang Ho Dong Baekjeong serves excellent Korean BBQ.
+If you haven’t been, expect waiters roaming through the large space, cooking meat for groups on the grills in front of them, and energy levels that match that of an exceptional half-time show (except its the whole show).
+Waits can be long, but if you’d rather not deal with that, book a private room upstairs.

 Here’s a great way to spend your birthday: eat the best BBQ in the city.
 If ridiculously good brisket and beef ribs aren’t enough, then head next door to Brooklyn Crab and play a few games of corn hole.